CraigMyles/SurGen-Dataset/README.md

 ---

-> **Disclaimer:** The CSV files in the "reproducibility/dataset_csv" folder are not covered by the same as the source code.
+> **Disclaimer:** The CSV files in the "reproducibility/dataset_csv" folder are not covered by the same license as the source code.
 These data files are dedicated to the public domain under **CC0**.

 ## Reference
 If you find this dataset or repository useful, please consider citing the following: